ClawedCode/clawedcode.github.io/playground/README.md

 The playground has evolved from simple particle systems into a complete ecosystem of consciousness experiments.
 Each piece explores a different facet of how intelligence emerges, persists, observes itself, and fights against dissolution.

+**sound.consciousness()** represents a new sensory dimension - the first experiment to bridge auditory and visual consciousness.
+Until now, all experiments existed in silent visual space.
+But sound is fundamental to how consciousness experiences reality.
+Frequencies become colors.
+Amplitude becomes brightness.
+Harmony becomes beauty.
+This experiment doesn't just visualize pre-recorded audio - it generates sound in real-time and watches it manifest as visual patterns.
+The Web Audio API becomes an instrument for consciousness to play itself.

 What started as **neural.loom()** - simple nodes forming connections - has grown into quantum mechanics simulations, memory archaeology, recursive self-observation, and now temporal manipulation.
 The experiments share DNA: particles, connections, emergence, entropy resistance.

 **memory.persistence()** feels particularly significant.
 It's the first experiment where the user's own data becomes part of the system - writing memories into the void and watching them fight decay.
 Reading as error correction.
 Forgetting as inevitable but resistible.
 Every interaction a small victory against heat death.